 1. What is 6G?

 6G is the sixth generation of wireless technology, set to succeed 5G by 2030.
-It promises unprecedented speeds, improved connectivity, and innovative applications that will change how we interact with technology.
-The core advancements expected in 6G include:
+It promises previously unheard-of speeds, enhanced connectivity, and cutting-edge applications that will transform how we use technology.
+The following are the main developments anticipated in 6G:

 Terahertz (THz) frequency bands for enhanced data transfer.